fnis937/stats220/README.md

 `Now, you *may* be wondering: What are my **favourite websites**?`

-* This is a website called Little Alchemy, as a someone who did the traditional sciences in highschool, I loved going on this website and trying to create different elements when I was bored: [Little Alchemy 2](https://littlealchemy2.com)
+* This is a website called Little Alchemy.
+As a someone who did the traditional sciences in highschool, I loved going on this website and trying to create different elements when I was bored: [Little Alchemy](https://littlealchemy.com)